People counter: Zone counting/traffic flow

 This metric, similar to the bubble map and heat map, allows the user to see the flow of traffic in the levels of engagement.
 With the traffic flow diagram, the mall owner is able to determine what is the most popular district of the mall, and may choose to lease their rental areas based on demand.

 Outside traffic

 Measuring outside traffic allows retailers to determine the number of people passing by the retail store on any given day and to estimate how many potential customers a location will be able to bring to the business.

 Returning customers

-This metric looks at the number of people entering a store who had visited the store previously by tracking the unique WiFi signal ID transmitted by a smartphone.
+This metric looks at the number of people entering a store who had visited the store previously by tracking the unique Wi-Fi signal ID transmitted by a smartphone.

 Current technology

-Many different technologies are used in people counting devices, such as smart-flooring technologies, infrared beams, thermal imaging, computer vision, and WiFi counting.
+Many different technologies are used in people counting devices, such as smart-flooring technologies, infrared beams, thermal imaging, computer vision, and Wi-Fi counting.
 The current fourth generation of people counter utilize stereoscopic imaging to overcome the limitations imposed by previous generations such as shadow issues, high traffic counting, and disruption of patterns on the floor.